PizzasBear/KashLang/README.md

 Error: Runtime: Expected the data type Str but found Int at 11:11.
 ```

+#### Return propagation
-Lambdas can also propegate their return, that means if a `ret` call occurs within the lambda it will continue the call and pass
+Lambdas can also propagate their return, that means if a `ret` call occurs within the lambda it will continue the call and pass
 it to the lambda that called it.
 This is used implicitly in the if and if_else functions.
 To explicitly specify this property
-in the lambda creation add as the last element of the list a boolean which specefies if this property will be enabled or not.
+in the lambda creation add as the last element of the list a boolean which specifies if this property will be enabled or not.
 ```
 let "ret_prop" (["a" true] {
     ret a;